HardlyDifficult/Tutorials/Chapter1.md

 }
 ```

- - Add 'Spawner' to the evil cloud.
+ - Add **Spawner** to the evil cloud.
    - Confirm the values for the component match the defaults in code.
    - Click/drag the Spike Ball prefab onto the 'Thing To Spawn' field.

 <img src="http://i.imgur.com/scu8YUR.gif" width=300px />

 </details><br>
-<details><summary>TODO</summary>
+<details><summary>What did that do?</summary>

+The spawner component instantiates a prefab at its GameObject's position periodically.
 Click play to see the spawner in action:

 <img src="http://i.imgur.com/ZJSulAj.gif" width=300px />